renatoschichi/character-catalog/README.md

-Rick and Morty Characters Catalog
+Rick and Morty Characters Catalog 🚀
-This project consists of a web application that displays a list of characters from the Rick and Morty series.
-The list is powered by the Rick and Morty API.
+Welcome to the Rick and Morty Characters Catalog project!
+This web application showcases a comprehensive list of characters from the beloved Rick and Morty series. 🛸

-On the initial screen of the application, it is possible to view the list of characters, with the possibility to favorite each one of them.
-The list has pagination, for better navigation between the characters.
+Features and Highlights 🌟
+Character List: Explore an extensive catalog of characters from the Rick and Morty universe.
+Each character can be favorited for your convenience.

+Pagination: Seamlessly navigate through the character list with the built-in pagination feature, ensuring a smooth browsing experience.

+Responsiveness: Enjoy the application on various devices and screen sizes, as it dynamically adapts to different resolutions.

-The application is responsive, adapting to different screen sizes.
-Application routes are defined using the React Router.
+React Router: The application's routes are efficiently managed using React Router, enhancing user navigation.

-The list of characters is consumed through a custom hook, created using the React Query library.
-The hook is responsible for fetching data from the API and managing the state of the list of characters.
+Data Management: The list of characters is efficiently fetched from the Rick and Morty API using a custom hook created with the powerful React Query library.
+This hook manages both data retrieval and the character list's state.

-To improve code organization and increase component reusability, functional components were used.
-In addition, the code was written in TypeScript, ensuring greater robustness and security in typing.
+TypeScript: The project is developed using TypeScript, providing enhanced code robustness, better type safety, and improved developer experience.

+Component Reusability: Functional components were employed throughout the project to maximize code reusability and maintainability.

-The project has layout and integration tests, using the React Testing Library and Jest libraries.
+Testing: The project includes comprehensive layout and integration tests using React Testing Library and Jest, ensuring code reliability.

-For styling the application, the Styled Components library was used.
+Styling: The Styled Components library was employed for seamless and stylish application design.

+Getting Started 🚀
-How to run the project
+Follow these steps to get the project up and running:

-Clone the repository on your machine.
+Clone: Clone this repository to your local machine.

-Access the project folder through the terminal.
+Navigate: Access the project folder via your terminal.

-Install the project's dependencies using the npm install command.
+Install Dependencies: Run npm install to install the project's dependencies.

-To start the project in development mode, run the npm start command.
+Start Development: Launch the project in development mode using npm start.

-Access the application in your browser through the address http://localhost:3000.
+Explore: Access the application in your browser by visiting http://localhost:3000.

-How to run the tests
+Running Tests 🧪
+To run tests, follow these steps:

-Access the project folder through the terminal.
+Access Folder: Use your terminal to navigate to the project folder.

-Run the npm test command to run the tests.
-Layout and integration tests will be performed next.
+Run Tests: Execute npm test to initiate layout and integration tests using React Testing Library and Jest.

-Libraries used
+Libraries Used 📚
 React
 React Query
 React Router
 Styled Components
-React TestingLibrary
+React Testing Library
 Jest
+Feel free to explore, contribute, and enjoy the world of Rick and Morty characters with this interactive catalog application! 🌌🪐🤖